tekoson/testfidel/README.md

 ## Editing the text file

-It is a markdown file i this repository
+It is a markdown file in this repository